tylerkrupicka/vue-json-component/README.md

 ## Philosophy

 This package has two major improvements over predecessors: builds and customization.
 For builds, this package ships CommonJS, Module, and Minified builds with limited external dependencies. [vue-json-tree-view](https://github.com/michaelfitzhavey/vue-json-tree-view) bundles in lots of dependencies.
-I also export both global and local Vue imports, and overall drastically slimmed down the code in this component.
+I also export global Vue imports, local Vue imports, and TypeScript declarations.
+The code itself is also only two files with most of the functions being helpers for custom styles.

 * [vue-json-tree-view (84KB)](https://bundlephobia.com/result?p=vue-json-tree-view@2.1.4)
 * [vue-json-component (8KB)](https://bundlephobia.com/result?p=vue-json-component@0.1.14)